nocobase/website/content/tutorials/nocobase-crm-demo-deployment-guide/index.md

   - **SQL File** (approx. 9MB compressed): [crm_demo_20250711_sql.zip](https://static-docs.nocobase.com/crm_demo_20250711_sql.zip) - For Method 2

 **Important Note**: This Demo is built on **PostgreSQL** database.
 Please ensure your environment uses PostgreSQL database.

-This tutorial focuses on how to restore Demo data.

 ---